 To comply with the GNU license terms and conditions, click on the “Continue” button.

-The installation wizard of Moodle will check all the requirements on Ubuntu 20.04, whether they are fully filled to run LMS or not.
+The installation wizard of Moodle will check all the requirements on Ubuntu 20.04, whether they are filled to run LMS or not.

 In this step, the system will automatically install the required Moodle modules.
 Once it has been done, click on the Continue button.